andymckay/dsf-board-report/report-2013.rst

 the award will use the award stipend as a contribution to travel to a community event -- a DjangoCon, a PyCon, a sprint -- and continue in Malcolm's footsteps.

-The first winner of the prize, chosen by members of the Django Software, Foundation was Curtis Maloney.
+The first winner was Curtis Maloney who received the award of $1000.
+The winner was chosen by members of the Django Software Foundation.

 Tax status
 ----------